WDAqua/Qanary-question-answering-components/qanary_component-QBE-QAnswer/README.md

 ## Output specification

-Comment: sparql query is stored as a complex structure; `annotationOfAnswerType` is never used
+Comment: the SPARQL query is stored as a complex structure; `annotationOfAnswerType` is never used

 ```ttl
 @prefix qa: <http://www.wdaqua.eu/qa#> .